Joy in the Wilderness: Finding Steadfast Hope When Life Feels Like One Long Delay

 This week, I challenge you to stop looking at the waves and fix your eyes on Jesus.

 Joy isn’t pretending the valleys don’t exist.
 Joy is choosing to trust the One who walks through each of the valleys with you.
-His name is Jesus.
-Share on XPick one of the scriptures above and write it somewhere you’ll see it daily.
-Pray it back to God every time discouragement whispers.
-And remind yourself: my joy isn’t on backorder.
-My joy can be found here — anchored in Him.
+His name is Jesus. #forsinglewomenonly Share on X

 Because your story isn’t stuck.
-It’s just being written by a God who writes beautiful endings.
+It’s just being written by a God who writes beautiful complicated, character-building stories, from beginning to end.

 Share this with a sister who’s struggling to keep her joy.
 And if this spoke to your heart, I’d love to hear from you in the comments.